pymupdf/PyMuPDF/docs/textpage.rst

       Search for *string* and return a list of found locations.

       :arg str needle: the string to search for.
 Upper and lower cases will all match.
+But beware: this does not yet work for "Ä" versus "ä", etc.
       :arg bool quads: return quadrilaterals instead of rectangles.
       :rtype: list
       :returns: a list of :ref:`Rect` or :ref:`Quad` objects, each surrounding a found *needle* occurrence.
-The search string may contain spaces, it may therefore happen, that its parts are located on different lines.
-In this case, more than one rectangle (resp. quadrilateral) are returned. **(Changed in v1.18.2)** The method **now supports dehyphenation**, so it will find "method" even if it was hyphenated in two parts "meth-" and "od" across two lines.
-The two returned rectangles will **exclude the hyphen** in this case.
+As the search string may contain spaces, its parts may be found on different lines.
+In this case, more than one rectangle (resp. quadrilateral) are returned. **(Changed in v1.18.2)** The method **now supports dehyphenation**, so it will find e.g. "method", even if it was hyphenated in two parts "meth-" and "od" across two lines.
+The two returned rectangles will contain "meth" (no hyphen) and "od".

       .. note:: **Overview of changes in v1.18.2:**

         1. The ``hit_max`` parameter has been removed: all hits are always returned.
         2. The ``rect`` parameter of the :ref:`TextPage` is now respected: only text inside this area is examined.
 Only characters with fully contained bboxes are considered.
 The wrapper method :meth:`Page.search_for` correspondingly supports a *clip* parameter.
-        3. Words **hyphenated** at the end of a line are now found.
+        3. **Hyphenated words** are now found.
         4. **Overlapping rectangles** in the same line are now automatically joined.
 We assume that such separations are an artifact created by multiple marked content groups, containing parts of the same search needle.

       Example Quad versus Rect: when searching for needle "pymupdf", then the corresponding entry will either be the blue rectangle, or, if *quads* was specified, the quad *Quad(ul, ur, ll, lr)*.